frankdarkluo/SOLS/README.md

+# Overview

-This repo contains our model for dialogue-based relation extraction
+This repo contains the Pytorch implementation of our model for dialogue-based relation extraction.

 # Requirement
 ```